Timekeeping on Mars: Martian calendars

 British astronomer Sir Patrick Moore described a Martian calendar of his own design in 1977.
 His idea was to divide up a Martian year into 18 months.
 Months 6, 12 and 18, have 38 sols, while the rest of the months contain 37 sols.

 American aerospace engineer and political scientist Thomas Gangale first published regarding the Darian calendar in 1986, with additional details published in 1998 and 2006.
 It has 24 months to accommodate the longer Martian year while keeping the notion of a "month" that is reasonably similar to the length of an Earth month.
 On Mars, a "month" would have no relation to the orbital period of any moon of Mars, since Phobos and Deimos orbit in about 7 hours and 30 hours respectively.
 However, Earth and Moon would generally be visible to the naked eye when they were above the horizon at night, and the time it takes for the Moon to move from maximum separation in one direction to the other and back as seen from Mars is close to a Lunar month.

 Czech astronomer Josef Šurán offered a Martian calendar design in 1997, in which a common year has 672 Martian days distributed into 24 months of 28 days (or 4 weeks of 7 days each); in skip years, the week at the end of the twelfth month is omitted.

-Dutch computer programmer GJ Schouten proposed the Lukashian Calendar at the 28th convention of the Mars Society in 2025.
+Dutch computer programmer Gert-Jan "GJ" Schouten proposed the Lukashian Calendar at the 28th convention of the Mars Society in 2025.
 It provides a universal mechanism, where durations of days and years are variable, in order to accurately match each individual solar day and year and the Sun will never run faster or slower than the Lukashian clock.
-This is especially relevant for Mars, where the Sun can run up to 50 minutes slower than a Martian clock with fixed-duration days.
+This is especially relevant for Mars, where the Sun can run up to 51 minutes slower than a Martian clock with fixed-duration days.
 Different instances of the Lukashian Calendar can be created for any celestial body with a human settlement.
 The Mars instance uses the durations of Martian sols and years, whereas the Earth instance uses those of Earth days and years.
 This allows analog missions on Earth to use the same calendar mechanism as a potential settlement on Mars.
 The Lukashian Calendar has a technical implementation under an open source license.